cogdog/splotbox/README.md

 ## Relatively Cool New Features & Updates

+* (1.0) Support added to allow submission of URLs for Adobe Spark Pages and Videos.
+Options added to hide form inputs for categories and tags if not needed.
+Fixed theme to use parent theme fonts and icons.
+* (0.6) Template added to display media by type of open license applied
 * (0.4) Support for Internet Archive audio and video embed from URL.
 Page genertor of links to all content with the same reuse license
 * (0.3) Edit labels and instructions on the upload form using the Wordpress Customizer
 * (0.2) A rich text editor can now be enabled for the description fields or you can opt to use the simpler plain text input text area for descriptions.